Yui007/asuracomic_downloader/CLI_usage.md

 ### `batch-download`

-Downloads a batch of chapters from a manga series, either by a range, a specific list, or all at once.
+Downloads a batch of chapters from a manga series in parallel for faster performance.
+You can download by a range, a specific list, or all at once.

 **Usage:**